Avon High School (Connecticut)

 Avon High School is a public high school in Avon, Connecticut, United States, serving grades 9–12.
-The principal since the 2022–2023 school year is Dr. Stephanie Lockhart.
+The principal since the 2026-2027 school year is Kristina Wallace.

 Demographics

 The 2024–2025 demographic profile is as follows: White 61.4%, Asian 19.7%, Hispanic 8.6%, Black 6%, two or more races 4.1%.

 Renovations

 The school has undergone extensive renovations in the 2000s.
 The school started its latest renovation project in 2006, which was completed in the fall of 2008.
 This included the addition of classrooms, a second gymnasium, a new kitchen and cafeteria, orchestra room, several media centers, and interior cosmetic changes.
 An indoor track and a softball field were proposed, but were canceled due to a lack of funding.
 The school was also renovated during 1996 and 1997.
 The most recent renovations (2018-2019) were done to the football field and track, replacing the grass field with turf and replacing the track.